lener1987/OpenLive-macOS/README.md

 	you can get your vendor key at https://dashboard.agora.io

-2. update libraries at OpenLive/libs
+2. update libraries at OpenLive

 Enjoy video broadcasting!